White House Calls for Adoption of Memory-Safe Programming Languages to Prevent Cyberattacks

 Whitehouse.gov

 Software developers have long had many options when it comes to programming languages.
-There are a number of reasons why they choose one language over another, including the usability and compatibility of the language.
+There are many reasons why they choose one language over another, including the usability and compatibility of the language.
 Now the White House Office of the National Cyber Director (ONCD) wants developers to add another critical factor — memory safety.

-The ONCD has released a new report arguing that technology companies should adopt memory-safe programming languages as a way to prevent major cybersecurity vulnerabilities.
-The report, titled "Back to the Building Blocks: A Path Toward Secure and Measurable Software," makes the case that memory safety issues have been the root cause of some of the worst cyber-attacks over the past 35 years.
+The ONCD has released a new report arguing that technology companies should adopt memory-safe programming languages to prevent major cybersecurity vulnerabilities.
+The report, titled "Back to the Building Blocks: A Path Toward Secure and Measurable Software," asserts that memory safety issues have been the root cause of some of the worst cyber-attacks over the past 35 years.

-Memory safety is a programming language feature that prevents certain types of bugs related to the use and management of memory, which can lead to security vulnerabilities and program instability.
-A memory-safe programming language integrates features to ensure that a program cannot access memory it has not been allocated or has already freed.
+Memory safety is a programming language feature that prevents certain types of bugs related to memory use and management, which can lead to security vulnerabilities and program instability.
+A memory-safe programming language integrates features that prevent a program from accessing memory it has not been allocated or has already freed.

 "We, as a nation, have the ability — and the responsibility — to reduce the attack surface in cyberspace and prevent entire classes of security bugs from entering the digital ecosystem, but that means we need to tackle the hard problem of moving to memory-safe programming languages," National Cyber Director Harry Coker stated.